-The story of Lord Rama and his adventures have passed down both orally and written through several languages over the years; from disharmony in the royal family, banishment of Rama from his kingdom, 14-year journey, Sita’s abduction, war, her rescue, and Rama’s eventual restoration to the throne.
+The story of Lord Rama and his adventures have passed down both orally and written through several languages over the years; from disharmony in the royal family, the banishment of Rama from his kingdom, 14-year journey, Sita’s abduction, war, her rescue, and Rama’s eventual restoration to the throne.

 Ayodhya, Uttar Pradesh, Birthplace of Lord Ram

 Perched on the set banks of the Sarayu River, Ayodhya is the birthplace of Lord Ram, who was worshipped as Lord Vishnu’s seventh incarnation.
-The setting of Ramayana, the Ayodhya city is believed to be the capital of ancient Kosala Kingdom, ruled by Rama’s father, Dasharatha.
+The setting of Ramayana, the Ayodhya city is believed to be the capital of the ancient Kosala Kingdom, ruled by Rama’s father, Dasharatha.
 The City was prosperous and was well fortified and had a large population.

 Location: Ayodhya is in south-central Uttar Pradesh state.
 It lies to the east of Faizabad City.

 Attractions: The spiritual fervor is palpable with many temples scattered all over the place.
 Ram Navami is the right time to see the City in full glory.
-Hanuman Garhi, Kanak Bhawan, Nageshwarnath Temple, Ramkot, Chakravarti Maharaj Dashrath Mahal, Sarayu River Ghat and some beautiful Museums enable you to take a walk back in the time.
+Hanuman Garhi, Kanak Bhawan, Nageshwarnath Temple, Ramkot, Chakravarti Maharaj Dashrath Mahal, Sarayu River Ghat, and some beautiful Museums enable you to take a walk back in the time.

 Janakpur, Nepal, Birthplace of Sita

 Janakpur is where Sita (Janaki) was born and was raised as the daughter of King Janak of the Mithila kingdom.
 King Janak found the baby Sita in a furrow of a field.
-According to Ramayana, this is also the place where Sita was married to Lord Rama, after Rama snapped the divine bow of Lord Shiva in a Swyamvar.
+According to Ramayana, this is also the place where Sita was married to Lord Rama after Rama snapped the divine bow of Lord Shiva in a Swyamvar.

 Attractions: Pay homage to Sita at the time of Vivah Panchami.
 Dedicated to Goddess Sita, Janaki Mandir is the biggest and temple here in Nepal.
-Experience the ancient cultures and experiencing its divine vibe visiting places like 17th century Ram Mandir, Dugdhmati River, Dhanush Sagar, Ganga Sagar, and Parshuram Kunda.
+Experience the ancient cultures and experiencing their divine vibe visiting places like 17th century Ram Mandir, Dugdhmati River, Dhanush Sagar, Ganga Sagar, and Parshuram Kunda.

-Location: Prayag — present day Allahabad —is about 3.5 km from Allahabad Train station.
+Location: Prayag — present-day Allahabad —is about 3.5 km from Allahabad Train station.

-Attractions: Mahadev, Bhardwaj Rishi, Kali Devi, Bharadwajeshwar and Santoshi Mata temple, and many small and big temples can be seen inside Ashram premises.
+Attractions: Mahadev, Bhardwaj Rishi, Kali Devi, Bharadwajeshwar, and Santoshi Mata temple, and many small and big temples can be seen inside Ashram premises.
 Bharadwaj Park, Mankameshwar Temple, and Shringverpur are other places of importance here.